The Nick

 GRAEF provided structural engineering for the $93 million project.
 The 250,000-square-foot facility occupies the same footprint as the previous SERF, but it has quadrupled the fitness space to 35,000 square feet, doubled the number of basketball courts to eight, and quintupled the number of studios for fitness classes to five.
 The new building also has a swimming pool that meets requirements for tournament competition.

-The old SERF facility closed during the summer of 2017, was demolished and construction to began.
-The new, state-of-the-art facility opened in Spring of 2020.
+The old SERF facility closed during the summer of 2017, then was demolished and construction began.
+The new, state-of-the-art facility opened in spring of 2020.

 Other Projects